PrernaTiwari30/Sign-Language-Interpretation/README.md

   -OpenCV for real-time webcam feed

-  Hunspell for spelling correction and word suggestion
+  -Hunspell for spelling correction and word suggestion
 # Modules and Workflow
 ##1.
 Training Data Acquisition